 No. 1: Creation of Dedicated Sales Enablement Teams

-As companies become more comfortable and more familiar with the art of sales enablement, they recognize the need to have dedicated teams that focus specifically on sales enablement.
+As companies become more comfortable and more familiar with the art of sales enablement, they recognize the need to have dedicated teams or a professional digital marketing agency that focus specifically on sales enablement.
 As many as 64% of organizations already have a dedicated team in place, with 7% of companies planning to add such a team in 2019.

 While every team member plays an important role, perhaps the most important player is the sales enablement manager, who must be able to serve as the bridge between the sales and marketing teams.
-The manager will ensure that marketing is creating the kind of content that the sales team needs to reach customers, and they’ll also make sure the sales team is fully trained to know the different marketing pieces that are available to them.
+The manager will ensure that digital marketers create the kind of content that the sales team needs to reach customers, and they’ll also make sure the sales team is fully trained to know the different marketing pieces that are available to them.

 Other key players include a manager to maintain the CRM database, a sales coach to help improve sales processes, an analytics manager who can analyze the data to provide direction for the content that is being developed and a sales knowledge manager who is well-versed in the different tools and materials that have been developed.
 This person also provides advice to the sales team as to which content might be best in specific situations.

 As companies have witnessed the advantages of sales enablement programs, budgets have expanded to allow for new roles and additional staff members.
 According to Docurated’s survey, half of all organizations anticipate that they’ll increase their sales enablement budget in 2019, while 46% will maintain their current level of spending.
 Only 3% of organizations expect to decrease the amount of budget allocated toward sales enablement.

 No. 3: Investment in Sales Enablement Technology Platforms